-The College of Marin Child Development Program provides high quality early education for the infants, toddlers, and preschool age children of College of Marin students, with priority going to low income student families.
-Centers are located on the Kentfield and Indian Valley Campuses.
-The centers provide child care during fall and spring semesters and are open Mondays to Thursdays from 7:45 a.m. to 5 p.m. and on Fridays from 7:45 a.m. to 1 p.m.
+The Child Development Program provides early education for the infants, toddlers, and preschool age children of College of Marin students, with priority going to low income student families.
+Centers are located on both campuses and provide care during fall and spring semesters.
+They are open Mondays to Thursdays from 7:45am to 5:00pm and on Fridays from 7:45am to 1:00pm.